ibm-cloud-docs/vpc/about-contract.md

 ```
 {: codeblock}

 For an image that is not signed, no entry is required in the images subsection.
-However, for unsigned images a digest is required.
+However, for unsigned images, a digest is required.
 Complete the following steps to get the digest:
 1. Log in to the container registry dashboard.
 2. Open the image.
 3. Click **Tag**, and then click **Digest**.